Take on the Smoke-Free Month challenge on your campus

 - 4 11 75 93 80 / 6 33 69 77 04

-A unifying initiative: “What if we smoked less?”
+A unifying project: “What if we smoked less?”

 These initiatives are part of the project “What if we smoked less?”, an initiative led by the School of Pharmacy and supported by the Occitanie Regional Health Agency (ARS).
-Its goal: to reduce the impact of smoking and e-cigarettes, support smokers and vapers in their efforts to cut back, and raise awareness throughout the university community about the issues related to nicotine.
+Its goal is to reduce the impact of smoking and e-cigarette use, support smokers and vapers in their efforts to cut back, and raise awareness throughout the university community about the issues related to nicotine.

-The project is based on personalized support, prevention and awareness-raising initiatives, and a collective commitment to improving the quality of life on campus.
+The project is based on individualized support, prevention and awareness-raising initiatives, and a collective commitment to improving the quality of life on campus.